PrisionMike/API-Response-Buffer/README.md

 ## Miscellaneous

 - _GWS_ stands for _Ganga Water Supply_.
 The water supply system at my home.
+Brings water from my favourite river Ganga to about 40% of India's population.